shred/acme4j/src/site/markdown/usage/index.md

 KeyPair keyPair = KeyPairUtils.createECKeyPair("secp256r1");
 ```

 > **CAUTION**: Your KeyPair is the only key to your account.
 If you should lose it, you will be locked out from your account and certificates.
-The API does currently not offer a way to recover access after a key loss.
+The API does not offer a way to recover access after a key loss.
 The only way is to contact the CA and ask for assistance. **It is strongly recommended to keep your key pair in a safe place!**

 To save a `KeyPair` (actually, the private key of the key pair) to a pem file, use this snippet: